aimicrocot/microcot-preset/README.md

 - Anti-censorship thinker, which can be strengthened by adding Microcat-goblin personalities (enable Think and Micro Talks modules together)

-- Many meta-stuff elements for RP itself like HTML/CSS & Img Gen, diary notes, thoughts, sims, comments, infotabs, etc.
+- Many meta-stuff elements (in Meta-version) for RP itself like HTML/CSS & Img Gen, diary notes, thoughts, sims, comments, infotabs, etc.

 - Want it to write like a fanfic, acting on behalf of the user?
 In the bot’s first message, add actions for the user and disable the “No write for the user”.